 Nowadays, the brand’s apparel and footwear are available on the most exclusive online stores, such as Farfetch, Net-a-porter, and GOAT.

 7. Excellent Product Quality

 As with any other luxury brand, Gucci also has a high overhead in business expenses:

-Distribution, staffing, marketing, legalities, insurance, product launch shows, and trademarking to name a few.
+Distribution, staffing, marketing, legalities, insurance, product launch shows, and trademarking.

-But, there’s a lot that goes into the creation of each Gucci product, to be able to demand a higher selling price.
+There’s a lot that goes into the creation of each Gucci product to demand a higher selling price.

 Apart from the overhead costs alone, the company pays obsessive attention to the quality of the materials it uses.

 However, the results are impressive: